Our Post Enlightenment, Neo Religious World and the Proof of God

 Jesus only talked about judging our brothers, and Paul makes it clear this means people in the church.
 We have no business judging people outside the church.
 “God will judge those outside.”
 (1 Cor.
 5:13) (This is why we need to preach the gospel to them!)

-One take away from this is that any time we feel compelled to judge someone else, we should always first examine ourselves.
+Of course, when we feel compelled to judge someone else, we should always examine ourselves first.
 We should always be careful how we judge, because we how we judge others is how we will each be judged.
-We should never judge people outside the church – because Jesus came not to condemn, and neither should we; he came to save them.
+We should never judge people outside the church – because Jesus came not to condemn – and neither should we; he came to save.

 Notice these themes that Jesus preached: